BaguaSys/tutorials/src/algorithms/bytegrad.md

-it much faster than other compression implementations in existing frameworks (such as [PyTorch PowerSGD](https://pytorch.org/docs/stable/ddp_comm_hooks.html#powersgd-communication-hook)) and converges similar to full precision communication on most tasks:
+it much faster than other compression implementations in existing frameworks (such as [PyTorch PowerSGD](https://pytorch.org/docs/stable/ddp_comm_hooks.html#powersgd-communication-hook)) and in the same number of epochs ByteGrad converges similar to full precision algorithms on most tasks.

-benchmark results XXX

 For comparison with other algorithms (may or may not be compression algorithms), refer to [benchmark page](../benchmark/index.html).